An average case efficient algorithm for solving two-variable linear Diophantine equations: Introduction

-There are algorithms for solving a system of linear Diophantine equations in \cite{chou1982algorithms}, \cite{lazebnik1996systems}, \cite{bradley1971algorithms}, and \cite{esmaeili2001class}. \cite{lazebnik1996systems} presents a survey on a theorem on the solvability of a system of Diophantine equations, along with the construction of the solution.
-It does not specifically provide an algorithm. \cite{bradley1971algorithms} presents an algorithm for solving a system of linear Diophantine equations using the Hermite normal form and Smith normal form of a matrix.
-In \cite{chou1982algorithms}, there is an algorithm for solving a system of linear Diophantine equations that needs to solve two-variable linear Diophantine equations in a subroutine.
-In \cite{esmaeili2001class}, there is an algorithm for finding a solution to a system of linear Diophantine equations using a method generalized to solve linear algebraic systems.
-We can reduce a two-variable linear Diophantine equation to an instance of a problem that is solvable by the algorithms for a system of linear Diophantine equations, but this makes the problem more complex.
+There are algorithms for solving a system of linear Diophantine equations in \cite{chou1982algorithms}, \cite{lazebnik1996systems}, \cite{bradley1971algorithms}, and \cite{esmaeili2001class}.
+Lazebnik \cite{lazebnik1996systems} provides a survey on a theorem for the solvability of a system of Diophantine equations, along with the construction of the solution.
+It does not specifically provide an algorithm.
+Bradley \cite{bradley1971algorithms} used Hermite normal form and Smith normal form of a matrix to develop an algorithm for solving a system of linear Diophantine equations.
+In \cite{chou1982algorithms}, there is an algorithm for computing solutions of a system, that needs solution of two-variable linear Diophantine equations in a subroutine.
+For solving a system, Esmaeili et. al. \cite{esmaeili2001class} use a method generalized to solve linear algebraic systems.
+We can reduce a two-variable linear Diophantine equation to an instance of a problem that is solvable by the algorithms for a system of these equations, but this reduction makes the problem more complex.

-In \cite{lankford1989non} and \cite{ajili1995complete}, there are algorithms for finding non-negative integer basis of linear Diophantine equations. \cite{lankford1989non} mentions that finding the time complexity of their proposed algorithm is a hard open problem.
+Lankford \cite{lankford1989non} and Ajili et. al. \cite{ajili1995complete} proposed algorithms to solve for non-negative integer basis of the linear Diophantine equations.
+Lankford \cite{lankford1989non} mentions that finding the time complexity of their proposed algorithm is a hard open problem.
 There is an algorithm in \cite{clausen1989efficient} that finds complete information of the set of all non-negative solutions of linear homogeneous or non-homogeneous Diophantine equations.
-Although in \cite{clausen1989efficient} the time complexity of the proposed algorithm is not discussed, one can infer from its implementation that the time complexity is exponential in the size of the inputs.
-The algorithms proposed in \cite{clausen1989efficient} and \cite{lankford1989non} are not efficient for solving two-variable linear Diophantine equations, but they are applicable in associative-commutative unification.
+In \cite{clausen1989efficient}, although there is no discussion on the time complexity of the proposed algorithm, one can infer from its implementation that the time complexity is exponential in the size of the inputs.
+The algorithms proposed in \cite{clausen1989efficient} and \cite{lankford1989non} are not efficient for two-variable linear Diophantine equations in general, but they are applicable in certain other problems such as associative commutative unification.